m-lobocki/Build-City-Project/README.md

-A simple game inspired by [SimCity™](https://www.ea.com/games/simcity) series.
+A simple 2D game engine.
+To improve in future :)
-Work in progress.